compgenomicslab/TreeProfiler/README.md

                         <col1,col2> names, column index or index range of columns which need to be read as heatmap_layout
 --barplot_layout BARPLOTLAYOUT
                         <col1,col2> names, column index or index range of columns which need to be read as barplot_layouts
+--numerical_profiling_layout NUMERICAL_PROFILING_LAYOUT
+                        <col1,col2> names, column index which need to be plot as
+                        numerical_profiling_layout for numerical values column
 ```
 ```
 ## target column 'sample[1-5]' feature in examples/basic_example1/basic_example1.tsv